Genocs/genocs-library-docs/content/en/blazor-template/general/getting-started/index.md

 This is by far the easiest and the most streamlined way of getting the latest available `Release version` of Genocs Blazor WebAssembly Boilerplate.

-Open up your Command Prompt / Powershell and run the following command to install the solution template.
+Open up your Command Prompt / PowerShell and run the following command to install the solution template.

 ```powershell
 dotnet new --install Genocs.BlazorWebAssembly.Boilerplate